-Such is, more or less, the standard view on homosexuality and Islam amongst most Turks in Berlin.
-Even out-and-out Turkish homosexuals see Islam and homosexuality as mutually irreconcilable.
+Such was more or less, the standard view on homosexuality amongst most Turks in Berlin.
+Whereas you came across a lot of Germans who found their homosexual lifestyle perfectly compatible with the Lutheran faith (you even came across gay pastors in Berlin) even out-and-out Turkish homosexuals saw Islam and homosexuality as something mutually irreconcilable.

-“I play for everyone,” says Turkish lesbian DJ Ipek.
+“I play for everyone,” Ipek told me.
 “My target group is people in general.
 But of course, many gays and lesbians come to my parties and many people with immigrant backgrounds, but also many curious Germans.
 In Gayhane the audience is very mixed, but predominantly lesbian, gay and transgender and at the same time Turkish, Arabic, Kurdish, Balkan and Indian and lesbian and gay and people of different generations and social classes.”

-Ipek has been DJ-ing since 1994 at SO-36, putting on “Queer Orient” parties, back when ethno beats were rare on Berlin dancefloors.
+Ipek had been DJ-ing since 1994 at SO-36, putting on “Queer Orient” parties, back when ethno beats were rare on Berlin dancefloors.
 Gradually the word spread that Ipek did Oriental and after some women’s soli (solidarity) actions, she started to get booked for clubs in Berlin.
-For around twelve years now she has managed to make a living spinning records in Berlin, in Istanbul, Tel Aviv and other hip world capitals.
+For around twelve years now she had managed to make a living spinning records in Berlin, in Istanbul, Tel Aviv, Miami just to name a few of the hip world capitals she played in.

 Berlin is a city rich in ethnic subcultures.
 Detractors say “parallel societies”.
 This is born out musically as well.
 Popular arabesk and pop singers from Turkey periodically come to play in never-heard-of venues to exclusively Turkish audiences, entirely ignored by the mainstream German press.

-Not only would a non-Turk feel out of place there, but Ipek herself confesses to feeling awkward in such scenes.
+Not only would a non-Turk feel out of place there, but Ipek herself confessed to feeling awkward in such scenes.

 “I wouldn’t go to Turkish parties because it is not my taste.
 I don’t like the music.
 It’s too heterosexual.
 It’s so confined.
 You have to dress up.
 You have to carry yourself in a certain way.
 And the possibility that there is a punch-up there is higher than if you go to Gayhane.”

-Cihangir was born in the Western-leaning Turkish city of Izmir.
-Very early on he developed a love for music and dance, so that as a child he was asked to perform for traditional sunnet or circumcision ceremonies.
+Cihangir was born in the Western-leaning Izmir.
+Very early on he developed a love for music and dance, so that as a child he was asked to perform for traditional sunnet (circumcision) parties.